jfrost1610/data-storage-service/README.md

 ## Installation Guide

-This project has been written to be tested with minimal setup.
 Docker is required to be running in your system to run the docker-compose file.
 Get Docker for Windows [here](https://docs.docker.com/docker-for-windows/install/)

 There are three components to this service: